FXyz/FXyz/README.md

 ![](/resources/fxsampler.png)

- #### Shadow Jar
+ #### Custom image

-You can create a fat jar running:
+You can create a custom image for your platform running:

-    ./gradlew clean :FXyz-Samples:shadow
+    ./gradlew clean :FXyz-Samples:jlink

-And you can run the jar with Java 9+ on Windows, Linux and Mac:
+And you can run it with Java 9+ on your platform:

-    java -jar FXyz-Samples/build/libs/FXyz-Samples-1.0-SNAPSHOT-all.jar
+    FXyz-Samples/build/FXyz/bin/FXyzSamples

 Special Thanks go to ControlsFX for providing the FXSampler framework. http://fxexperience.com/controlsfx/